Point-M2AE: Multi-scale Masked Autoencoders for Hierarchical Point Cloud Pre-training: Appendix

 \paragraph{Transformer Blocks.} In each stage, we apply several transformer blocks to encode features of the point tokens.
 We experiment with different block numbers in each stage of the encoder and decoder in Table~\ref{block}.
 We observe that stacking five blocks per stage for encoder and only one block for decoder achieve the highest accuracy.
 This asymmetric architecture enforces the encoder to contain more semantic information of the point cloud, which benefits the transfer capacity of Point-M2AE.

-\paragraph{Fine-tuning settings.}
+\paragraph{Fine-tuning Settings.}

 For fine-tuning on downstream classification tasks, we obtain the global feature from point tokens by pooling, and apply a MLP-based head for classification.
 In Table~\ref{finetune}, we investigate different pooling operations along with the class token method to integrate features of all point tokens.
-Referring to Vision Transformer~\cite{vit}, we concatenate a learnbale class token with the point tokens at the $1$-st scale, and feed them into the hierarchical encoder.
+Referring to \cite{vit}, we concatenate a learnable class token with the point tokens at the $1$-st scale, and feed them into the hierarchical encoder.
 After encoding, we directly utilize this class token as the global feature for classification.
 As reported, `max + ave. pooling' performs the best for fine-tuning, which is our default in all shape classification experiments.
+We also show the classification results without local spatial attention layers, which illustrates the significance of encoding local features with increasing receptive fields.